Current research

 - changing urban political economy and home-making in Latin America (Angela Torresan);

-- libertarians, freedom and equality in the UK (Soumhya Venkatesan).
+- libertarians, freedom and equality in the UK (Soumhya Venkatesan);

 States, Cities, Borders and Mobilities